 - As an employer, you’re responsible for paying the employer portion of taxes from your business’s gross revenue.
-This includes both social security and Medicare taxes.
+This includes both Social Security and Medicare taxes.
 Before you pay yourself anything out of what you earn from your business, you need to consider the applicable taxes and pay them accordingly.
 Thankfully, this employer tax portion can be considered a deduction from your overall tax burden.

-- As an employee, you again owe a portion of social security and Medicare taxes.
+- As an employee, you again owe a portion of Social Security and Medicare taxes.
 You must make sure you’ve paid the right tax payment at the end of the year, and you’ll have to figure that out without having it automatically deducted from your paycheck (which is the case for most employees).

 Important!
-Note that the employee portion of social security and Medicare taxes cannot be used as a deduction.
+Note that the employee portion of Social Security and Medicare taxes cannot be used as a deduction.
 This is why it’s important to account separately for the employer and employee portions of the taxes.

 What does the IRS require?

 Schedule SE form.
 You’ll want to use the Schedule SE form to calculate the amount you owe in self-employment tax.
-This updated form provided by the IRS will guide you through all the necessary calculations to figure how much you owe.
+This updated form provided by the IRS will guide you through all the necessary calculations to figure out how much you owe.